apache/gravitino/docs/gravitino-server-config.md

 ### Storage configuration

+#### Storage backend configuration

-Currently, Gravitino only supports JDBC backend, and the default implementation is H2, if you are going to use H2 in the production environment, Gravitino will not guarantee the data consistency and durability.
-We recommend using MySQL as the backend database.
+Currently, Gravitino only supports JDBC database backend, and the default implementation is H2 database as it's an embedded database, has no external dependencies and is very suitable for local development or tests.
+If you are going to use H2 in the production environment, Gravitino will not guarantee the data consistency and durability.
+We highly recommend using MySQL as the backend database.

+The following table lists the storage configuration items:

 | Configuration item                                | Description                                                                                                                                                                                                                                         | Default value                    | Required                                         | Since version |
 |---------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------|--------------------------------------------------|---------------|